-Project Lead the Way Distinguished Gateway Schools
+Project Lead The Way Distinguished Gateway Schools

-Port Orchard, Washington – South Kitsap School District announced today that Cedar Heights, John Sedgwick, and Marcus Whitman Middle Schools have been recognized as 2021-21 Project Lead The Way (PLTW) Distinguished Schools.
+Port Orchard, Washington – South Kitsap School District announced that Cedar Heights, John Sedgwick, and Marcus Whitman Middle Schools have been recognized again as Project Lead The Way (PLTW) Distinguished Schools.
 They are three of just 158 middle schools across the U.S. to receive this honor for providing broad access to transformative learning opportunities for students through PLTW Gateway.
 PLTW is a nonprofit organization that serves millions of PreK-12 students and teachers in schools across the U.S.

 “It is a great honor to recognize Cedar Heights, John Sedgwick, and Marcus Whitman Middle Schools for their unwavering commitment to provide students with an excellent educational experience despite the unusual circumstances and unique challenges that the COVID-19 pandemic presented to the educational landscape this past year,” said Dr. Vince Bertram, President and CEO of PLTW.
 “They should be very proud of their achievements in unlocking their students’ potential and equipping them with the knowledge and skills necessary to thrive in life beyond the classroom no matter what career path they choose.”

 South Kitsap School District is part of a community of PreK-12 schools, colleges and universities, and corporate and philanthropic partners across the country united around a passion for providing students with inspiring, engaging, and empowering learning opportunities.
 For more information about PLTW’s recognition program, visit pltw.org/our-programs/program-recognition.

 For more information on South Kitsap School District Middle School PLTW Gateway program, contact Sara Hatfield, Director of Career & Technical Education at 360-874-6285.